This is what your friend is referring to when he calls his truck “La Mamalona.”

 And watch enough videos on social media and Youtube when referring to mamalonas and the specific kind of truck becomes clear.

-Typically, mamalonas are Chevrolet Silverado/ GMC Sierra and Dodge Ram single cab short-bed trucks.
+Typically, mamalonas are Chevrolet Silverados, GMC Sierras and Dodge Ram single cab short-bed trucks.
 They don’t necessarily have to be modified, but mamalonas are often lowered (but can be raised,) sport larger wheels and tires, and, if you hear one, have muffler deletes replacing the resonator with a more aggressive exhaust (think Borla, Carven, and Flowmaster.)

-Ford F-150s can be Mamalonas, but they are not popular choices by Mexicans and Mexican American youth to turn into Mamalonas.
-Nissan Titans and Toyota Tundras, probably not Mamalonas.
+Ford F-150s can be Mamalonas, but they are not popular choices to turn into Mamalonas.
+Nissan Titans and Toyota Tundras are probably not Mamalonas, too, but can be.

 Mid-size trucks like Chevy Colorados and Toyota Tacomas are definitely not mamalonas, they’re not large enough.